meech-ward/Javascript-For-iOS-Developers/README.md

 ## Numbers

-Javascript doesn't differentiate between the different types of numbers, you just get a 64 bit number.
-So there's no such thing as an integer in JavaScript, everything's pretty much treated as a double.
+Javascript doesn't differentiate between the different types of numbers.
+There's no such thing as an integer or a float in JavaScript, everything's pretty much treated as a 64 bit double.

 ### Special numbers